LennieLENNIE

 • You want to "gamify" your practice with streaks and badges

-• You need the app to motivate you — we won't.
+• You need the app to motivate you.
+We won't.
 You either want this or you don't.

 • You're looking for shortcuts.
 There are none.
 Just you, the sound, and repetition.
+For the rest of your life.

 • You expect results without discomfort.
 Singing out loud is uncomfortable at first.
 That's the point.